YifeiXue111/cse15l-lab-reports/lab1.md

 - **Example2**
    ```
    [user@sahara ~]$ cat
+   input
+   input
    ```
    The working directory was `/home` when the command was run.
    The command cat will read contents from the file given by the path.
-Since there's no path provided, it does not return anything.
+Since there's no path provided, it will read from the input and return the contents in the input.
    This output is not an error.